I collaborated with a couple of other bloggers to put together the ultimate list of best things to do in Bangkok + Where to stay in Bangkok.

 At the southern entrance, an imposing statue of the founder was erected.
 There are also a few ornamental gazebos and pavilions in Thai architecture along the park.

-Fauna and flora make a presence at the park, with pigeons, many colorful birds, squirrels, varieties of trees and flowers, and even the monitor lizards don’t resist this place.
+Fauna and flora are present at the park, with pigeons, many colorful birds, squirrels, varieties of trees and flowers, and even the monitor lizards don’t resist this place.

 If you are more into some ethical eateries you can also find them around.